hamzahusic/Simple-blog-website-with-jQuery-and-MySQL/README.md

 # Platform for publishing blogs

-Simple website created with jquery and mysql database.
+Simple website created with jQuery and MySQL database.
 Loaded with simple animations

 ## Starting application